 explanations grounded in the repeated interactions of agents operating in

-particular types of observed regularities can be reliably generated
+particular types of observed regularities can be reliably generated within these worlds.

 A second primary objective is normative understanding: How can